-In addition, many other departments on campus hire graduate assistantships.
+In addition, many other departments on campus hire graduate assistants.
 To apply for these positions, fill out an assistantship form through the USD graduate school, and also contact the departments directly to inquire about assistantship opportunities – this will give you an advantage.
 Some places to consider are I.D.
 Weeks Library, Center for Academic and Global Engagement, Academic Affairs, Student Services, University Housing, Disability Services and Center for Diversity and Community.
-Please, contact us if you have any questions.